giovanivrech/clean-node-api/requirements/login.md

 # Login

-> ## Caso de sucesso:
+> ## Success case:
-1. ✅ Recebe uma requisição do tipo **POST** na rota **/api/login**
+1. ✅ Receives a request of type **POST** on route **/api/login**
-2. ✅ Valida dados obrigatórios **email** e **password**
+2. ✅ Validates required **email** and **password** data
-3. ✅ Valida que o campo **email** é um e-mail válido
+3. ✅ Validates that the **email** field is a valid email
-4. ✅ Busca o usuário com o email e senha fornecidos
+4. ✅ Searches the user with the email and password provided
-5. ✅ Gera um token de acesso a partir do ID do usuário
+5. ✅ Generates an access token from the user ID
-6. ✅ Atualiza os dados do usuário com o token de acesso gerado
+6. ✅ Updates user data with the generated access token
-7. ✅ Retorna 200 com o token de acesso
+7. ✅ Returns 200 with the access token

-> ## Exceções:
+> ## Exceptions:
-1. ✅ Retorna erro 404 se a API não existir
+1. ✅ Returns error 404 if the API does not exist
-2. ✅ Retorna erro 400 se **email** ou **password** não forem fornecidos pelo client
+2. ✅ Returns error 400 if **email** or **password** is not supplied by the client
-3. ✅ Retorna erro 400 se o campo **email** for um e-mail inválido
+3. ✅ Returns error 400 if the **email** field is an invalid email address
-4. ✅ Retorna erro 401 se não encontrar um usuário com os dados fornecidos
+4. ✅ Returns error 401 if it does not find a user with the given data
-5. ✅ Retorna erro 500 se der erro ao tentar gerar o token de acesso
+5. ✅ Returns error 500 if an error occurs when trying to generate the access token
-6. ✅ Retorna erro 500 se der erro ao tentar atualizar o usuário com o token de acesso gerado
+6. ✅ Returns error 500 if an error occurs when trying to update the user with the generated access token